ducksouplab/ducksoup/README.md

 Events from server to client:

-- type `offer` and `candidate` for signaling (with payloads)
+- kind `offer` and `candidate` for signaling (with payloads)
-- type `start` when all peers and tracks are ready
+- kind `start` when all peers and tracks are ready
-- type `finishing` when the room will soon be destroyed
+- kind `finishing` when the room will soon be destroyed
-- type `finish` when time is over (payload contains a concatenated list of media files recorded for this experiment)
+- kind `finish` when time is over (payload contains a concatenated list of media files recorded for this experiment)